The general form of source lines in assembly language is:

 All three sections of the source line are optional.

-symbol is usually a label.
-In instructions and pseudo-instructions it is
+usually a label.
+In instructions and pseudo-instructions it is always

-always a label.
+a label.
 In some directives it is a symbol for a variable or a constant.
-The

-symbol must begin in the first column.
-It cannot contain any white space
+begin in the first column.
+It cannot contain any white space character

 Labels are symbolic representations of addresses.
 You can use labels to mark specific addresses that you want to refer to from other parts of the code.
 Numeric local labels are a subclass of labels that begin with a number in the range 0-99.
 Unlike other labels, a numeric local label can be defined many times.
 This makes them useful when generating labels with a macro.

 Directives provide important information to the assembler that either affects the assembly process or affects the final output image.

 Instructions and pseudo-instructions make up the code a processor uses to perform tasks.

 Instructions, pseudo-instructions, and directives must be preceded by white space, such as a space or a tab, irrespective of whether there is a preceding label or not.

 Some directives do not allow the use of a label.